-Inside the blue covers of this intriguingly titled volume is probably the first piece of Chinese-Australian literature written in English.
-It thus follows The Poison of Polygamy (see No.11) by some twenty years and pre-dates much of the rest this literature by some fifty years.
+Inside the blue covers of this intriguingly titled volume is the first piece of Chinese-Australian literature written in English.
+It follows The Poison of Polygamy (see No.11) by some twenty years and pre-dates the next example of this literature by some fifty years.
 Why is this short story almost unknown, despite this distinction and its remarkable tale of a confrontation between a Chinese Australian and an European Australian in warlord China?
-The answer reflects the narrowness of perceptions about what is “Australian” coupled with the breadth of experiences that embodies the term “Chinese Australian”.
+The answer tell us something of the narrowness of perceptions about what is “Australian” as well as about the breadth of experiences that embodies the term “Chinese Australian”.

 Thus the author Vivien Yung Chow was born and raised in Lismore, NSW, the son of a local businessman who had migrated from southern China and settled in that district.
 Vivien spent some of his years in Sydney in association with other local writers, including contributions to a Sydney literary journal, Readers and Writers Weekly.
 However like many Chinese Australians he wished to contribute to China, which was undergoing so many changes at that time.
 Thus he and his brother headed for Hong Kong and Shanghai where their English skills and poor (or non-existent Chinese) would allow them to work, usually for English language newspapers.